Try EXANTE Web Platform

 Hint: Please note that some historical orders might remain outside the scope of the Web Platform.
 If you are looking for a specific order, you’d better use its ID.
 If you need to filter orders by multiple parameters at once or retrieve historical orders, consider using the desktop version.

-All crucial information about your current portfolio is aggregated in Open Positions.
-It is quite similar to Account Summary except it also allows you to close a position in a single click.
+Open Positions aggregate crucial information about your current portfolio and also allow you to close a position in a single click.

-When you click , we create a market order with the position quantity to flat it.
+When you click an icon with the cross sign, we create a market order with the position quantity to flat it.

 Let’s assume you have an open position on the Microsoft shares of -250 quantity (meaning Short 250).
 If you click Close, the order to Buy 250 MSFT.NASDAQ @ Ask will be created to close your position.

 Here’s another example.